dm674/OptionPricer/README.md

 * The termination conditions are checked;
 * Once the total termination condition is reached, the statistics gatherer obtains and prints the results.

+To preserve code generality, European options are considered path-dependent, but in practice only depend on the final point of the path.
 For arithmetic Asian options, results can be compared to [The Value of an Asian Option](https://doi.org/10.2307/3215221) by L.C.G.
 Rogers & Z. Shi.